 When planning to implement a Managed Metadata Environment (MME) infrastructure, it is important to maintain perspective overall objective of the MME program and the fact that all the users will eventually become subscribers of the MME.
 While the more popular topics (Total Cost of Ownership (TCO), Return on Investment (ROI), Key Performance Indicators (KPI), etc.) could be the focus, little attention is paid to the layers from a physical aspect of planning the infrastructure and to the various layers of the environment.

-In most organizations, projects have lifecycles with some limited timeframe, which allows for consultants, contractors, or vendor engineers to help bring the system online more rapidly.
+In most organizations, projects have life cycles with some limited time period, which allows for consultants, contractors, or vendor engineers to help bring the system online more rapidly.
 With projects that become programs, many organizations make a transition to a more permanent contract-to-hire and full time employee (FTE) staff as the project moves to program mode.
-These changes may happen with a certain amount of overlap, so that the program staff gets the benefit of mentoring from the more knowledgeable personnel that are present during the project portion.
+These changes may happen with a certain amount of overlap, so that the program staff gets the benefit of mentoring and training from the more knowledgeable personnel that are present during the project portion.
 Also, the project team is aware of the decision processes made during the planning stages, so that they can communicate the reasons for certain policies and procedures after the permanent staff take over the daily operation of the program.